kstenerud/concise-encoding/cte-specification.md

 The date-time format is a restricted form of the ISO 8601 extended date format:

- * Time zones are mandatory.
- * Time intervals are not allowed.
+ * Time zone is always zero (Z).
- * All times must contain both a date and time component.
+ * Times must contain both a date and time component.
  * Only the fractional seconds field is optional.
 All other fields are mandatory.
  * The allowed formats are more restricted.